leplusorg/ristretto/CONTRIBUTING.md

 a question, feel free to open an [issue](https://github.com/leplusorg/ristretto/issues/new/choose).

+For security-related issues, please see our [security policy](/SECURITY.md).

 ## Submitting a pull request

 If you want to contribute code, documentation etc. you can open a pull